Skip to main content

 Edge HLS/DVR/RTC

-• Edge HLS/DVR/RTC: About Edge support for HLS/DVR/RTC, etc.
+• Edge HLS/DVR/RTC: Does Edge Cluster support for HLS/DVR/RTC, etc.

 1. Edge is a live streaming cluster that only supports live streaming protocols such as RTMP and FLV.
 Only the origin server can support HLS/DVR/RTC.
 Refer to #1066